Racism in Finland

 A 2011 poll showed that 66% of Finnish respondents considered Finland to be a racist country but only 14% admitted to being racist themselves.
-Minority groups facing the most negative attitudes were Finnish Kale, Somalis, and ethnic groups mostly consisting of Muslims.
+In 2018, Being Black in the EU report found Finland to be among the most racist countries in Europe.
+Minority groups facing the most negative attitudes are Finnish Kale, Somalis, and ethnic groups mostly consisting of Muslims.

 In December 2012, the Finnish Police reported an increase in cases of racism and related physical abuse.
 In February 2013, researchers of racism and multiculturalism reported an increase in the number of threats and abuse.
 In January 2013, Save the Children reported that immigrant children were facing an increasing amount of racist abuse.
 In June 2011, a researcher reported an increase in the amount of racist violence targeting children and teenagers.

 According to the European Commission against Racism and Intolerance (ECRI) of the Council of Europe, neither Finland's Non-Discrimination Ombudsman nor its advisory board for Non-Discrimination have the financial and human resources to effectively perform according to their mandates.
 There is a National Discrimination Tribunal, but it cannot order compensation for victims of racial discrimination.
 The legal provisions of Finland's Aliens' Act are discriminatory and subject ethnic minorities to racial profiling by the police.

-According to ECRI, the majority of people in Finland don't know enough about the Sami people (an indigenous ethnic minority in Finland) and are not taught enough about Sami people and culture in school.
+According to ECRI, the majority of people in Finland don't know enough about the Sámi people (an Indigenous ethnic minority in Finland) and are not taught enough about Sámi people and culture in school.
 ECRI has criticized Finland for not having ratified the ILO-convention 169 on Indigenous and Tribal Peoples.

-The Somali community in Finland as well as the Finnish Roma face discrimination and racism.
-Russians in Finland are discriminated against in employment.